 A Population and Housing Census is the single most extensive, complicated and expensive statistical operation that will ever be undertaken by a national statistics office.
+It is a snapshot and portrait of a country's population at a particular point in time.
 The Census is the main source of nationwide statistics, not only at the national level, but also at the sub-national level, down to the smallest geographical unit.
-This smallest geographical unit is referred to as an "Enumeration District" (ED).
+This smallest geographical unit is referred to as an "enumeration district" (ED).
 The ED can be considered as a census/statistical "building block".